Customable1011/jaibatsume-archives/content/index.md

 ---
 These archives links all **Jaibatsume history** and puts it in one place, you are able to view the graph and its connections with each topic on the right.

-It is recommended you begin from [[The Family Origins]] and [[The collapse of the Jaibatsume Yingban]] to understand the family's background before moving onto #KeyCharacters and other topics.
+It is recommended you begin from [[The Family Origins]] and [[The collapse of the Jai Yingban]] to understand the family's background before moving onto #KeyCharacters and other topics.

 <u>Relevant Links:</u>
 - [**Family Discord**](https://discord.gg/335FFBtND4)